twitchtv/twirp/docs/spec_v6.md

 document lists planned changes which may be available in prerelease distributions.

-## Changes from v5

-### URL scheme

-In [v5](./PROTOCOL.md), URLs followed this format:

-**URL ::= Base-URL "/twirp/" [ Package "." ] Service "/" Method**

-In v6, the "/twirp/" prefix is removed:

-**URL ::= Base-URL "/" [ Package "." ] Service "/" Method**

-The "/twirp/" prefix is removed for three reasons:

- - Trademark concerns: some very large organizations don't want to take any legal risks and are concerned that "twirp" could become trademarked.
- - Feels like advertising: To some users, putting "twirp" in all your routes feels like it's just supposed to pump Twirp's brand, and provides no value back to users.
- - Homophonous with "twerp": In some Very Serious settings (like government websites), it's not okay that "twirp" sounds like "twerp", which means something like "insignificant pest."

 ## Overview

 The Twirp wire protocol is a simple RPC protocol based on HTTP and